razorpay/blade/rfcs/2021-06-15-shipping-blade.md

 ```

 # Drawbacks/Constraints
-I've already spoken about multiple approaches and constraints of each of them in the respective sections itself.
+I've already spoken about multiple approaches and constraints of each of them in the respective sections.

 # Alternatives
-I've already spoken about multiple approaches and constraints of each of them in the respective sections itself.
+I've already spoken about multiple approaches and constraints of each of them in the respective sections.

 # Adoption strategy
-There's no adoption strategy as such.
-We'll just need to document the usage of design system once it's published.
+Based on the above approaches we will be bundling blade, have top level exports like `@razorpay/blade/components`, `@razorpay/blade/tokens`, `@razorpay/blade/utils` and we'll be publishing it as a mono-package.
+Now for these things there's no adoption strategy but the only thing that will help document the usage of design system and the imports once it's published.

 # Open Questions
 1. Do we need any changes in our src directory structure to support our needs?